Complaints - landing

 You can arrange an appropriate time to meet with your teacher by sending them an email requesting a time to meet or phoning your local TAFE NSW administration office and asking for an appointment.

 You may bring a friend or relative to support you.
 If you need an interpreter, we can arrange one, please just ask beforehand.

 If you are unable to resolve the issue with staff at the frontline, you can submit a complaint online via the online complaint form.
 You can also make a complaint to any TAFE NSW employee or ask them to assist you to record your complaint on the online form.

-Complaints to TAFE NSW are managed in accordance with TAFE NSW's Complaint Management Policy.
+Complaints to TAFE NSW are managed in accordance with TAFE NSW's Customer Complaint Policy.

 The complaints process does not deal with assessment appeals.
 If you are concerned about an assessment result or the outcome of your request for Recognition of Prior Learning (RPL), refer to TAFE NSW Rights and Responsibilities.